 The \textit{marginal filtering distribution} $\pi_{t-1}(x_{t-1}) \triangleq p_{\theta}(x_{t-1} | y_{1:t-1})$ can be obtained from the \textit{Bayesian filtering recursions} \citep{AndersonMoore2005}, which for a fixed $\theta$ are given by

-with $\pi_{0}( x_{0} ) = \mu_{\theta}( x_{0} )$ as the initialisation.
+with $\pi_{0}( x_{0} ) = \mu_{\theta}( x_{0} )$ as the initialization.
 In theory, it is possible to construct a sequence of filtering distributions by iteratively applying \eqref{eq:bayesianfilteringrecursions}.
-However in practice, this strategy cannot be implemented for many models of interest as the marginalisation over $x_{t-1}$ (expressed by the integral) cannot be carried out in closed form.
+However in practice, this strategy cannot be implemented for many models of interest as the marginalization over $x_{t-1}$ (expressed by the integral) cannot be carried out in closed form.